HARI-PRMD/media-reposting-discord-bot/README.md

 - `npm run start` will automatically create and initialize an sqlite3 database in `/data/discord.db` upon running for the first time.
 - Data is persistent, delete `discord.db` file and run the program again if you wish to refresh the data.
+- Adjust `EMBED_LOAD_TIME` in `/src/index.js` depending on how long it takes for an embed to load / or based on performance.
+Default is 2 seconds.

 Happy Meme Reposting 🥳